p4gefau1t/trojan-go/README.md

 TLS handshaking may takes much time in a poor network condition.
 Trojan-go supports multiplexing([smux](https://github.com/xtaci/smux)), which imporves the performance in the high-concurrency scenario by forcing one single TLS tunnel connection carries mutiple TCP connections.

+Enabling multiplexing does not increase the bandwidth you get from a speed test, but it will speed up the network experience when you have a large number of concurrent requests, such as browsing web pages containing a large number of images, etc.

-It's **NOT** compatible with the original trojan protocol, so it's disabled by default.
-You can enable it by setting up the "mux" field, in the tcp options.
+Note that this feature is not compatible with the original Trojan , so for compatibility reasons, this feature is turned off by default.
+But you can enable it by setting the "mux" field in the tcp options. as follows

 ```
 "tcp": {